 “Stay Clear!”, Freddy boldly announced, “I’ve got half of Norman here.”

 Peg took heed and swayed to the left at the foot of the stairs, staying clear of Freddy’s sloshing bucket.

 “Best not spill Freddy.”
-She continued, “Delia, look out right there, those bumps in the wall are the bones of the tax collector.
+She continued, “Delia, look out, those bumps in the wall are the bones of the tax collector.
 That’s where dad buried him.”
 I almost took my eyes off the steps to look at the bulges in the staircase wall.

 “Sure Peg, and you left the rest of your brains in there too.”, I replied quickly with pride for my witty reply.

-We walked through the kitchen to mom’s disappointed stare and went into the barn.
-The privy had two holes that dropped down into a nasty hole under the barn.
+We walked through the kitchen passed mom’s disappointed stare and went into the barn.
+The privy had two holes that dropped down into a nasty pit under the barn.
 I never knew why it had two holes.
 Who would ever go at the same time as someone else?
 I poured mine quickly and rinsed the pail out in a nearby bucket kept from freezing by the gap under the door to the kitchen.
 Freddy’s contents just slapped against the frozen excrement below.

-We replaced the honey pots at the foot of the bed and then went back downstairs to wash.
+We replaced the honey pots at the foot of the beds and then went back downstairs to wash.

 When we came into the kitchen, the beating heart of our home on Choate’s Hill, Mom said, “You won’t forget tomorrow morning, will you?”.
 It was more an order than a question.

 Together we turned to mom who was at the sink and replied, “No Ma’am.”